kowainik/trial/README.md

 into a single configuration, you can find the `Trial` data structure quite handy.
-With `trial` you can get the event history for free and also you can keep track of where the final result for each component of your configurations type comes from.
+With `trial` you can get the event history for free and also you can keep track of where the final result for each component of your configurations type comes from (by using `tag` functionality).

 The complete example in the `trial-example` package.
+It combines CLI, TOML configuration and the default options provided in the source code.

 To run it you can use the following command: